vivaxyblog/vivaxyblog.github.io/_posts/2016-11-19-granturisomo.md

 ---
 layout: post
-title: Might be the simplest generator tool for scaffolding ever: GT
+title: GT, Might be the simplest generator tool for scaffolding ever
 tag: project
 ---